Australia rules out link between debris and Malaysian plane

 On Wednesday, Malaysian Transport Minister Hishammuddin Hussein told reporters that authorities would be "increasing the assets that are available for deep-sea search" and that his government was seeking help from state oil company Petronas which has expertise in deep-sea exploration.

-Search authorities would need to "regroup and restrategise" if nothing was found in the current search zone, but the search would "always continue", Hussein said.
+Search authorities would need to "regroup and restrategize" if nothing was found in the current search zone, but the search would "always continue", Hussein said.

 Australian search officials said weather conditions may impact the search effort after the air component was suspended for the previous two days because of heavy rain, strong winds, rough seas related to related to Tropical Cyclone Jack.